sabaemrani/Breathing-Sound-Data/README.md

-If you use this data please cite: Emrani, Saba, Thanos Gentimis, and Hamid Krim.
+If you use this dataset please cite: Emrani, Saba, Thanos Gentimis, and Hamid Krim.
 "Persistent homology of delay embeddings and its application to wheeze detection."
 IEEE Signal Processing Letters 21.4 (2014): 459-463.